Credit 101

 2. Collection accounts: When you stop making payments on an account, the lender can sell your debt to a collection agency.
 This can negatively affect your score for up to seven years.

-3. Bankruptcies and foreclosures: Depending on which type of bankruptcy you file, it can hurt your credit for the next seven to 10 years.
+3. Bankruptcies and foreclosures: Chapter 7 bankruptcy typically stays on your credit report for seven to 10 years, while Chapter 13 bankruptcy typically remains for seven.
 Foreclosures stay on your credit report for seven years, according to the Consumer Financial Protection Bureau.

 4. Too many hard inquiries: Each time you apply for a credit card or other services that run a hard inquiry on your credit report, it can hurt your credit.